Impinj Inc CFO Cary Baker Sell - GuruFocus.com

 Who is Cary Baker?

-Over the past year, Cary Baker has sold a total of 38,374 shares and purchased 0 shares.
-The insider transaction history for Impinj Inc shows that there have been 3 insider buys and 89 insider sells over the past year.
-This indicates a trend of more insider selling than buying, which could be a signal for investors to monitor the stock closely.
+Over the past year, Cary Baker has sold a total of 38,374 shares and has not purchased any shares.
+This recent sale of 1,453 shares is part of a broader trend of insider selling at Impinj Inc. In the past year, there have been 89 insider sells and only 3 insider buys.
+This could be an indication that insiders believe the stock is overvalued or that they are taking profits after a period of strong performance.

+It is essential to consider the relationship between insider trading and stock price movements.
+In some cases, insider selling may be followed by a decline in the stock price, as it could signal that insiders have concerns about the company's future prospects.
+However, it is also possible that insiders are merely diversifying their portfolios or taking advantage of a high stock price to realize gains.

-On the day of Cary Baker's recent sell, shares of Impinj Inc were trading at $96.76 apiece, giving the stock a market cap of $2,631.130 million.
-With a GuruFocus Value of $100.71, Impinj Inc has a price-to-GF-Value ratio of 0.96, suggesting that the stock is fairly valued based on its GF Value.
+On the day of Cary Baker's recent sale, shares of Impinj Inc were trading at $96.76 apiece, giving the company a market capitalization of $2,684.453 million.
+With a GuruFocus Value of $100.71, the stock has a price-to-GF-Value ratio of 0.96, indicating that it is fairly valued based on its GF Value.

 - Historical multiples (price-earnings ratio, price-sales ratio, price-book ratio, and price-to-free cash flow) that the stock has traded at.